-Meanwhile, the primary function of the state and hence government is to secure the maximum welfare of the social aggregate which created it and over which it is authorized to exercise control3.
+Meanwhile, the primary function of the state and hence government is to secure the maximum welfare of the social aggregate which created it and over which it is authorized to exercise control2.
 To this end, the state is authorized by the society (the ultimate principal) to plan and make deliberate judicious, dynamic and contextually relevant combinations of public and private sector institutions and instruments to achieve a desired and specified growth and structural transformation.
 In essence, planning is an immutable function of the state.

 In a mixed economy, the following three roles of the state are invariably present to varying degrees and at different times depending on the stage of development and the challenges confronting the society.
-The first role involves government deliberate utilization of public sector resources to execute social overhead capital projects in areas necessary to create enabling environment for all economic agents to operate optimally.
-Specifically, government investments in economic infrastructure are intended to create an enabling environment for the entrepreneurs to maximize output, employment and income4 while investment in the provision of social infrastructure are intended to create an enabling environment for the households to maximize their utility and improve the quality of labour services and, hence, their earnings from the labour services supplied to the private and public sectors of the economy5.
-There is general consensus even among neo-liberal economists that government should plan infrastructure investments6.
+The first aspect involves government deliberate utilization of public sector resources to execute social overhead capital projects in areas necessary to create enabling environment for all economic agents to operate optimally.
+Specifically, government investments in economic infrastructure are intended to create an enabling environment for the entrepreneurs to maximize output, employment and income3 while investment in the provision of social infrastructure are intended to create an enabling environment for the households to maximize their utility and improve the quality of labour services and, hence, their earnings from the labour services supplied to the private and public sectors of the economy4.
+There is general consensus even among neo-liberal economists that government should plan infrastructure investments5.

-3 According to Aristotle, a good government is one which best serves the welfare of the generality of the people while a bad government is one that subordinates the general good to the good of the individual or groups of individuals in power or having power.
+2 According to Aristotle, a good government is one which best serves the welfare of the generality of the people while a bad government is one that subordinates the general good to the good of the individual or groups of individuals in power or having power.

-Secondly, government may have to participate in directly productive activities at least to get things started in developing countries (Hansen, 1959) and to get things going or prevent things from falling apart in developed countries while taking steps to actively seek private sector participation and eventual takeover of such activities at the earliest possible opportunity.
-At such a time, government should dispose its interest in such activities and use the proceeds along with fiscal resources to get things started at new frontier activities into which the privates sector will not venture 8.
-In other words, in a mixed economy, government investments in directly productive activities are aimed at shifting the frontiers of development opportunities by getting things started in such areas while taking steps to encourage the indigenous private sector, in partnership with their foreign counterparts where and when necessary, to take over such activities at the earliest possible time.
+Secondly, government may have to participate in directly productive activities at least to get things started in developing countries (Hansen, 1959) and to get things going or prevent things from falling apart in developed countries6 while taking steps to actively seek private sector participation and eventual takeover of such activities at the earliest possible opportunity.
+At such a time, government should dispose its interest in such activities and use the proceeds along with fiscal resources to get things started at new frontier activities into which the privates sector will not venture7.
+In other words, in a mixed economy, government investments in directly productive activities are aimed at shifting the frontiers of development opportunities by geting things started in such areas while taking steps to encourage the private sector to take over such activities at the earliest possible time.